jessetvogel/rust-web/README.md

 When I digged into it more, I realised that these dependencies come from `wasm-bindgen`.
 The `wasm-bindgen` crate is the standard in developing client side code with Rust and is maintained by [The Rust and WebAssembly Working Group](https://rustwasm.github.io), the group that's maintaining webassembly itself.

 So, I setup out to build a web framework that allows to build client side applications with Rust but it's still simple and `tinyweb` is the result.
-A client side Rust framework build in <800 lines of code.
+A client side Rust framework built in <800 lines of code.

 # Credits